Top Reasons Why We Should Help the Homeless

 2. They Need Our Help

 We need to help the homeless because they need our help.
 It’s as simple as that.
 It doesn’t matter whether they can return the favor or not.
-You shouldn’t need any other reason to help someone other than the fact that they needed help.
+You shouldn’t need any reason to help someone other than they need help.

 3. When We Do Good, We Feel Good

-Have you ever noticed that when you help others, you feel a different kind of happiness?
+Have you ever noticed that when you help others, you feel different happiness?
 It’s like this warm feeling spreading all over you that’s difficult to put a name to.
 That, my friend, is a rare kind of satisfaction that no amount of material wealth can buy.

 4. We Are In A Position To Help

 That homeless man you see on the street probably didn’t have the same opportunities that you had.
-That single mother who lives in the shelter didn’t have the same support system that you had.
+That single mother living in the shelter didn’t have the same support system you had.
 We need to help them because we are blessed to not be in the same situation that they are in.
 We have the resources that they don’t.
-In short, we are in a position to help and so we should.
+In short, we are in a position to help, and so we should.

 5. It’s Our Chance to Make a Difference